BroadbandForum/obbaa/docs/architecture/index.md

 OB-BAA implements a NETCONF Connection Manager (NCM) in this release.
-If required additional connection managers for specific protocols will be implemented (e.g. SNMP connection manager).
+If required additional connection managers for specific protocols will be implemented (e.g., SNMP connection manager).
 The NETCONF Connection Manager is responsible for establishing, maintaining and tearing down NETCONF sessions with the managed devices.
 It also maintains the connection state of the device.